Named verifier · UK-first methodology · 48h SLA

 Adversarial stress-testing

-Your assigned analyst reads every AI-generated draft and tries to break each claim before the report does.
-On the Pro tier, 15+ stress scenarios are run against the business model assumptions.
+Pranav reads every AI-generated draft and tries to break each claim before the report does.
+On the Pro tier, 60 evidence-based scenarios are simulated against a modeled population of representative personas and run against the business model assumptions.
 If a claim survives stress-testing, it goes to verdict.

 Verdict assignment & sign-off

-A PRISM verdict (GO / CONDITIONAL GO / PIVOT / DEFER / KILL) is assigned based on aggregate lens scores.
-The verdict is signed by your assigned analyst with a date stamp.
-For Sentinel reports, the specific verified and disputed claims are itemised with source trails.
+An Idea Validation verdict (GO / CONDITIONAL GO / PIVOT / DEFER / KILL) is assigned based on aggregate lens scores.
+The verdict is signed by Pranav with a date stamp.
+For Pre-Launch Verification reports, the specific verified and disputed claims are itemised with source trails.

 Delivery & 30-day guarantee